My Summer of Love: Plot

 In the Yorkshire countryside, Mona is lying in a field when Tamsin passes by on her horse.
 Tamsin is from a wealthy family and says she has been suspended from boarding school.
 Mona comes from a working-class family, and her only living relative is her brother Phil.
 Both girls regard their lives as mundane and unsatisfying.

-Mona finds Phil getting rid of all the alcohol in their late mother's former pub, which is situated below their living quarters.
+Mona finds Phil getting rid of all the alcohol in their late mother's former pub, situated below their living quarters.
 After going to prison for petty theft and violence, Phil has undergone a religious transformation and now uses the pub to host meetings of local Christians.
 Mona meets her lover, Ricky, for sex in his car, but he breaks up with her afterward.
-The next day, the girls begin to bond as they spend the day drinking, smoking and talking about their problems.
+The next day, the girls begin to bond as they spend the day drinking, smoking, and talking about their problems.
 The next day, Tamsin takes Mona to the house where Tamsin claims her father's mistress lives.
 Mona smashes a window of Tamsin's father's car, and the girls flee.

 Tamsin purchases an engine for Mona's scooter, and they ride to a small river for a swim.
 Under a waterfall, the girls share a kiss.
 At Tamsin's house, Mona tries on her dresses.
-Tamsin tearfully recounts the death from anorexia of her sister Sadie.
+Tamsin tearfully recounts the death of her sister Sadie from anorexia.
 In the garden, Tamsin plays the cello while Mona dances.
 Tamsin kisses Mona passionately, and they later have sex, but they are briefly interrupted when Phil comes to the house looking for Mona.